tomuram/rh_logger/README.md

 for your application.

 To configure:
-* Set the RH_LOGGING_BACKEND environment variable to "datadog"
+* Set the logging-backend rh_config entry to `datadog`
-* Set the RH_DATADOG_API_KEY environment variable to your datadog API key
+* Set the api-key config entry to your datadog API key
-* Set the RH_DATADOG_APP_KEY environment variable to your datadog app key
+* Create an entry under `datadog` for your app, using the name that you will use in the call to `get_logger`.
+Specify the app-key as sub-entry
-* Use 'rh_logger.get_logger()' to get yourself a logger and log away.
+* Use `rh_logger.get_logger()` to get yourself a logger